Marijuana Dispensaries in Cincinnati

 Can Dispensaries in Cincinnati Take Credit Cards?

-Cincinnati medical cannabis dispensaries do not accept credit cards.
+Cincinnati cannabis dispensaries do not accept credit cards.
 Transactions are usually completed by cash or debit cards.

 How Many Dispensaries Can You Visit in One Day?